 When I was first married to my husband, Sam, I was shy about sharing with him the kind of results I was getting with my therapy patients.
 At that time I was insecure about my abilities as a therapist, even though my clients were doing great.
 Such is the power of an inner-child wound.
 In thinking about what I needed and didn’t get as a child, three TTLC needs popped out for me:

 Belief in my unique potential and talent.
 (Guidance and Envisioning)

 Being told I have to “suck it up” when I have something scary to do.
 (Limit Setting)

-To my shock, Sam followed through, and it truly touched my heart.
+And it truly touched my heart.
 As the years went on, he actually began making training videos (with the permission of my clients) of my therapy sessions, and he used them to teach other therapists all over the world.
 For years, when we co-led training workshops Sam would showcase these videos.
-“This is how you really help people transform,” he would say, “Watch closely and see what Diana does next!”
+“This is how you really help people transform,” he would say.
+“Watch closely and see what Diana does next!”
 I felt so validated and loved, and I felt loving toward him.
 He became my champion.
-But it never would have happened if I had not summoned the courage for straight, truthful talk about what I really needed from him.
+But it never would have happened if I had not summoned the courage for straight talk about what I really needed from him.